-After experimenting with only using a few accounts we found that our spending habits caused us to spend too much money.
+After experimenting with just a couple savings accounts, we found that our spending habits caused us to spend too much money.
 A great way to remedy this is by opening up multiple savings accounts in order to actually save money.
 If the money isn’t in the household checking account, then we don’t spend it.

 Test out different saving ideas and find the one that works best for your personality.
 Don’t feel guilty if you’re a spender, or have a hard time saving money.